disasterpiece9000/Tag/README.md

 The goal of the Master is to come up with a phrase weird enough that the Puppet will stick out like a sore thumb when they use it.
 The Puppet's goal is to work the phrase into a comment in a way that won't arise suspiscion from the other users.
 All the other users in the subreddit will try to look for suspicious comments to tag.

 If the Puppet's comment is correctly called out by a user then the Master wins and a new Puppet is chosen.
-If the Puppet uses the phrase and no one identifies it, then the Puppet wins and they become the Master for the next round.
+If the Puppet uses the phrase and no user identifies it, then the Puppet wins and they become the Master for the next round.

 ## Rules:
 * The phrase can be no longer than 3 words